To book for someone else click here.

 Delve into the latest findings from Wagestream and CogCo’s Financial Wellbeing Index, which measures and tracks the financial health of the nation.
 Delve deeper into specific ‘customer profiles’ within the Financial Wellbeing Index, using CogCo’s AI research platform, BengoAI.
 Examine how this AI tool allows you to interact with customer profiles, created using a rich range of qualitative and quantitative data, so that you can build empathy with different customer groups and gain an understanding of their financial knowledge, attitudes and behaviours.

-In this candid session, delegates can assess the strengths and limitations of using AI-generated customer profiles which draw from rich datasets, while considering gains from improved democratisation and more effective activation across teams.
+In this candid session, delegates can assess the strengths and limitations of using AI-generated customer profiles which draw from rich datasets, whilst considering gains from improved democratisation and more effective activation across teams.

 Owain Service, CEO, CogCo